PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cloud_router_bgp_session.md

 The BGP session information for a cloud router connection.

-For information specific to each cloud provider, see [the PacketFabric cloud router BGP documentation](https://docs.packetfabric.com/cr/bgp/).
+For information specific to each cloud provider, see [the PacketFabric cloud router BGP documentation](https://docs.packetfabric.com/cr/bgp/) and [Cloud Router NAT](https://docs.packetfabric.com/cr/nat/).

 ->**Note:** When creating a BGP session, ensure you are also adding the associated prefixes.
 For Azure, only specify either the `primary_subnet` or the `secondary_subnet`.